What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Fish Meal

-Fish meal is a powder made from ground up fish parts, including bones.
+Fish meal is a powder made from ground fish parts, including bones.
 Fish meal is a good source of nitrogen, since it contains 10% nitrogen by weight.

 fish

-Fish meal contains 10% nitrogen by weight, along with a fair amount of phosphorus, making it a good choice for a garden fertilizer.
+Fish meal contains 10% nitrogen by weight, along with a fair amount of phosphorus, making it a good choice for garden fertilizer.

 Fish meal has a medium release time, and it is effective for 4 to 6 months.